connorcl/poker-machine/README.md

 # poker-machine
 A poker machine game for the Windows console written in C++.
-Final project for the university module Programming with C++
+Final project for the university module Programming with C++ (Grade: A+).